vinodhkris/Memebot/README.md

 Memebot 1.0

-Memebot 1.0 is a search engine for memes that you can train and use while making some dank meme references.
+Memebot 1.0 is an open source search engine for memes that you can train and use for making some dank ass meme references.

 Memebot 1.0 works with 2 main components :
 1. text to image